The Temptations: David Ruffin's departure and Dennis Edwards' arrival: 1967–1969

-Edwards and Ruffin were good friends, and at first, Ruffin went along with the changing of the guard and encouraged Edwards.
-However, at Edwards' official debut with the Temptations in Valley Forge, Pennsylvania, on July 7, Ruffin came to the show and jumped onstage, taking the microphone from Edwards, singing lead on "Ain't Too Proud to Beg", and disappearing as quickly as he had appeared.
+Edwards and Ruffin were good friends, and at first, Ruffin accepted his dismissal and encouraged Edwards.
+However, at Edwards' official debut with The Temptations in Valley Forge, Pennsylvania, on July 7, Ruffin came to the show and jumped onstage, taking the microphone from Edwards, singing lead on "Ain't Too Proud to Beg", and disappearing as quickly as he had appeared.
 Ruffin repeated this stunt several times throughout the group's July tour run.
 Despite the group hiring extra security to keep Ruffin out, he continued to find ways to sneak into the venue and jump onstage when the group performed one of the songs he had once sung lead on.

-In a story recounted several times by Dennis Edwards, (rebutted by Otis Williams and Temptations road manager Don Foster), after several of these stunts, the positive audience reactions and a remorseful Ruffin's pleas to be let back into the act convinced the other Temptations to do so.
+In a story recounted several times by Dennis Edwards (rebutted by Otis Williams and The Temptations' road manager Don Foster), after several of these stunts, the positive audience reactions and a remorseful Ruffin's pleas to be let back into the act convinced the other Temptations members to do so.
 Otis Williams informed the then still-new Edwards that the group would lay him off and rehire Ruffin while in Gaithersburg, Maryland.
 However, when Ruffin failed to show up on time the next night for his "return" engagement, the group kept Edwards on and ceased to entertain the prospect of rehiring Ruffin.

-After Gaithersburg, Ruffin stopped attempting to disrupt the Temptations' concerts and instead turned his attention to the Motown offices back in Detroit.
-He sued Motown in October 1968, seeking a release from the label, but Motown countersued to keep the singer from leaving and the case was eventually settled out of court.
+After Gaithersburg, Ruffin stopped attempting to disrupt The Temptations' concerts and instead turned his attention to the Motown offices back in Detroit.
+He sued Motown in October 1968, seeking a release from the label, but Motown countersued the singer to keep him from leaving and the case was eventually settled out of court.
 The settlement required Ruffin to remain with Motown as a solo artist to finish out his contract.

-Edwards' first album with the Temptations was Live at the Copa, recorded at the group's return to the Copacabana nightclub.
-The Temptations debuted the first of a number of collaborations with Diana Ross & the Supremes in 1968.
-The results included two studio albums: 1968's Diana Ross & the Supremes Join The Temptations, which featured Edwards's first studio recordings with the group and the number-two hit single "I'm Gonna Make You Love Me" and "Together".
+Edwards' first album with The Temptations was Live at the Copa, recorded at the group's return to the Copacabana nightclub.
+The Temptations debuted in one of the first of a number of collaborations with Diana Ross & The Supremes in 1968.
+The results included two studio albums: Diana Ross & the Supremes Join The Temptations (1968), which featured Edwards' first studio recordings with the group and the number-two hit single "I'm Gonna Make You Love Me" and "Together".
 There was also a joint tour and two NBC television specials, TCB (aired December 9, 1968) and G.I.T. on Broadway (aired November 12, 1969).